People v. Molineux

-Background, Trial and Appellate decision
+Background, trial and appellate decision

-Roland Burnham Molineux, son of General Edward Leslie Molineux of Brooklyn, was a chemist by profession.
+Roland Burnham Molineux, son of General Edward L. Molineux of Brooklyn, was a chemist by profession.
 He was charged with first degree murder for having caused the death of Katherine Adams by poisoning.
 It was alleged that Molineux had a feud with Harry Seymour Cornish, the athletic director of the Knickerbocker Athletic Club, and that Molineux had mailed a bottle labeled "Emerson's Bromo-Seltzer" to Cornish at the club.
 The powder in the bottle contained cyanide of mercury.
 Cornish took the bottle home to the lodgings he shared with his 62-year-old distant cousin, Katherine Adams, and her daughter, Florence.
-On the morning of 28 December 1898, Katherine was suffering from a headache, and Florence, recalling that Cornish had brought the bottle of bromo-seltzer home the previous evening, asked Cornish for it.
+On the morning of December 28, 1898, Katherine was suffering from a headache, and Florence, recalling that Cornish had brought the bottle of bromo-seltzer home the previous evening, asked Cornish for it.
 At Katherine's request, Cornish removed the cork from the bottle and prepared a dose by mixing a heaping teaspoonful of the bromo-seltzer with a half glass of water.
 Katherine drank the contents of the glass and, within a few minutes, became violently ill.
 A doctor was called, but Katherine died shortly after his arrival.

 Molineux's first jury trial lasted from November 1899 to February 1900, making the People v.
 Molineux the longest and one of the most expensive trials in New York history to that date.
 The press offered wall-to-wall coverage, especially the New York World and the New York Journal, then locked in the epic circulation struggle that began yellow journalism.